 Humidity averages 80 percent or higher at all times in Kuala Lumpur.
 Plan to drink more water than you thought possible!

 What to Pack: Malaysia is situated close to the equator, even closer than Thailand — you’ll really feel the heat.
-Pack options for sun protection (hat, uninsulated cover-up) beyond just SPF which tends to get sweated away faster than it can be reapplied.
+Pack options for sun protection (hat, uninsulated cover-up) beyond just SPF which tends to get sweat away faster than it can be reapplied.

 You’ll create more laundry than usual and need at least two clean tops a day.
 Pack extra or plan to purchase more.
 As expected, you’ll find plenty of T-shirts and sarongs available in local shops and markets.